 How profitable a bank is has an effect on its long-term survivability.
 A bank can retain its earnings, expanding its capital buffer, or put them to work addressing problematic loans, likely making the bank better able to withstand financial shocks.
 Conversely, losses lessen a bank's ability to do those things.

 Farmers State Bank of Western Illinois scored 12 out of a possible 30 on Bankrate's earnings test, coming in below the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
-Farmers State Bank of Western Illinois's most recent annualized quarterly return on equity was 4.35 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one important measure of a bank's earnings.
+The most recent annualized quarterly return on equity for Farmers State Bank of Western Illinois was 6.04 percent, below the national average of 8.10 percent.

 The bank earned net income of $967,000 on total equity of $16.1 million for the twelve months ended December 31, 2017.
 The bank reported an annualized return on average assets, or ROA, of 0.73 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.